puranik3/telstra-mern-stack-aug-2020/README.md

 ## TS
 - The "unknown" type vs "any" type

-## Awesome Store Server
+## Workshops Server and Awesome Store Server
+- Class application will use this - You can find the Workshops Server [here](http://workshops-server.herokuapp.com/)
-You can find the Awesome Store Server [here](https://awesome-store-server.herokuapp.com) You can find the Workshops Server [here](http://workshops-server.herokuapp.com/)
+- For practice - You can find the Awesome Store Server [here](https://awesome-store-server.herokuapp.com)

 ## References
 - [Emmet syntax for easy HTML coding](https://emmet.io/)